thana249/tradingview-executor/README.md

 ### Key Features

 - **Webhook Reception**: Receives and processes webhooks from TradingView.
-- **Order Execution**: Executes orders on Binance, FTX, or Kucoin based on the received webhook data.
+- **Order Execution**: Places orders on supported CEX platforms based on the webhook data.
+- **Multi-Exchange Support**: Compatible with Binance, FTX, and Kucoin.
 - **Line Notifications**: Sends notifications through LINE for updates and alerts.
 - **Dynamic Configuration**: Utilizes `.env` for sensitive credentials and `config.json` for user-defined trading configurations.